 The Taylor rule can be expressed in the following equation:

 Thus, the Taylor rule is actually a simple recipe for interest-rate policy.
-When the economy is at full employment and price inflation is at the 2-percent target, then the central bank should set the interest rate at 4 percent.
-If the inflation rate increases (decreases) by 1 percentage point more, the central bank should raise (cut) the interest rates disproportionately by 1.5 percentage point to 5 percent (3 percent).
-If unemployment rises and the output gap falls to -1 percent, the central bank should lower the interest rate to 3.5 percent.
-As one can see, the central bank should be more worried about inflation than about the output gap (but it depends on the parameters used).
+When the inflation rate increases (decreases) by 1 percentage point, the central bank should raise (cut) the interest rates by 1.5 percentage point, while if the output gap falls to -1 percent, the central bank should lower the interest rate by half a percentage point.